-My research focuses on how domestic influences affect foreign policy, especially British foreign policy.
-I wrote my PhD thesis on public opinion during the build-up to the invasion of Iraq, and I have published two papers looking at the implications of the new political convention that parliament should have veto rights over major military actions overseas.
+My research focuses on how domestic influences affect foreign policy, especially British foreign policy, and on British politics more generally, especially the role of parliament and public opinion.
+I wrote my PhD thesis, now a book published by Routledge, on British public opinion during the build-up to the invasion of Iraq.
+I have published two articles looking at the implications of the new political convention that parliament should have veto rights over major military actions overseas, with a third on the way.
+I have also conducted side-projects on international communication and leadership psychology.

 Public Opinion, Legitimacy and Tony Blair’s War in Iraq, Routledge, 2017.

-‘Two-level games beyond the United States: International indexing in Britain during the wars in Afghanistan, Iraq and Libya‘, Global Society, Advance online publication 2016.
+‘Two-level games beyond the United States: International indexing in Britain during the wars in Afghanistan, Iraq and Libya‘, Global Society, 31:2, January 2017, pp. 293-313.

 ‘Interpreting the Syria vote: Three ways parliamentary war powers shape British foreign policy’, International Affairs, 91:5, September 2015, pp. 1123 – 1139.